Introduction

 The main reason businesses go for a workflow management system is to overcome the challenges faced by manual processes, such as human error, delays, and inefficiencies.

-Factors to consider in a workflow management tool
+What factors to consider in a workflow management tool?

 You should use a workflow management tool for your business that adapts to changes, allowing you to manage work efficiently and enhance overall productivity.